onedata/onedata-documentation/docs/user-guide/datasets.md

 ![dataset-hierarchy][]

-The diagram above shows the filesystem tree, where some of the directories are marked as datasets (*Experiment A* and *Results*).
+The diagram above shows the filesystem tree, where some directories are marked as datasets (*Experiment A* and *Results*).
 Regular files also can be marked as datasets (*Statistics.csv*).
 The file or directory is marked as a dataset by [establishing][establishing datasets] the datasets on it.